Hussein-L-AlMadhachi/Active-Installer/README.md

 user@machine:~$ linins clone [URL]
 ```

-or if you the source code that you have has Linins installtion files `InstallFile` write:
+or if you have a source code for a project and the project has Linins installtion files `InstallFile` write:

 ``` bash
 user@machine:~$ cd (path to the folder that contains 'InstallFile')